OpenNebula/docs/source/deployment/open_cloud_storage_setup/ceph_ds.rst

 .. warning:: This driver requires that the OpenNebula nodes using the Ceph driver must be Ceph clients of a running Ceph cluster.
 More information in `Ceph documentation <http://ceph.com/docs/master/>`__.

-.. note:: LXD drivers require the rbd-nbd package installed in order to handle rbd images

 Datastore Layout
 ================================================================================